EurekaDAO/0-hello-world-ios/README.md

 ## ✏️ Checkpoint 3: Changing the Greeting

 > ✏️ Change the greeting!
-Type a new greeting into the input and click the `Change Greeting` button.
+Type a new greeting into the input and click the `Send` button on the keyboard.
 You should see a transaction pop up:

 <img src="https://i.imgur.com/XByQNZ3.png" alt="transaction popup" />

-> 👀 Click "APPROVE" and then click the `Get Greeting` button again.
+> 👀 Click "APPROVE" and then wait a moment before clicking the `Get Greeting` button again to allow the transaction to finalize.
 You should now see your new greeting:

 <img src="https://i.imgur.com/cOW1PXB.png" alt="new greeting" />